The Internet Is Reeling Over The First Look At New "Cats" Musical

 The adaptation of Andrew Lloyd Webber's iconic musical boasts everyone from Taylor Swift to Idris Elba to Oscar winner Jennifer Hudson, and, as a reminder, they are all playing cats.
 They are also playing cats who are literally the size of real house cats, thanks to oversized sets and CGI.

 This, however, was disappointingly not the focus of the first look video for Tom Hooper's film.
-Instead, this video had the cast reflect on why the musical adaptation of Cats was very important to them.
-It is extremely earnest with an underscore that screams "This is serious cat business!"
+Instead, the cast reflected on why the musical adaptation of Cats was very important to them.
+The participants practically scream "This is serious cat business!"

 Advertisement